Inventua/nucleus-core/Documentation/Developers/Modules.md

 In Nucleus, modules add functionality to your site.
 A module adds on-screen content, and is a type of [extension](/develop-extensions/).
 Modules are made up of one or more .NET Core MVC Controllers, ViewModels and Razor Views and are typically developed using Visual Studio and C#.

+> The step by step guide on [Developing a Nucleus Module](/develop/walkthroughs/developing-a-nucleus-module/) walks you through the process of developing a Nucleus module.

 ## Project Templates
 The easiest way to develop a module is to start with one of the Visual Studio templates provided by the Nucleus [Developer Tools](/downloads).